robmuh/robmuh.github.com/_posts/2014-08-03-language-editors.markdown

 First off here are the languages we at SkilStak Coding Arts consider worth learning and in the order we generally introduce them.
-The editors listed are in order of preference based on easy of use.
+The editors listed are in order of preference based on ease of use.
 (We are talking about initially 7-year-old coders, so yeah).
-The editor recommendation is not only based on easy of adoption but what a coder is most likely to encounter in the working world:
+The editor recommendation is not only based on ease of adoption but what a coder is most likely to encounter in the working world:

 * [Python][] - IDLE, NotePad++, VIM